Frequently Asked Questions: Post Booking

 Please allow up to 24 hours for email confirmation from making your booking.
 If you don’t receive your email, it is not essential to travel with as we have contacted the hotel to make your reservation already.
 We will send postal confirmation to you in due course if you require confirmation of your break.

 You must contact Superbreak to amend or cancel your reservation, not the Hotel.
 An administration or cancellation charge will apply.
-Email us at email@example.com or telephone 01904 717 362 (calls charged at standard rates), quoting your reference.
-Cancellations or amendments within 48 hours of arrival can only be … Read more
+Email us at firstname.lastname@example.org or telephone 01904 717 362 (calls charged at standard rates), quoting your reference.
+Cancellations or amendments within 48 hours of … Read more

 The experienced team of reservations advisors will be able to add any voucher codes or discounts onto a booking once it has been confirmed.
 If you need to add on a voucher code after a booking is made please call our customer services team on 01904 717 362 (calls charged at standard rates).